percona/pmm/source/dashboards/dashboard-inventory.rst

 You can remove items from the inventory.

-#.
-Open :menuselection:`Home Dashboard --> PMM Inventory`
+1. Open *Home Dashboard > PMM Inventory*

-#.
-In the first column, select the items to be removed.
+2. In the first column, select the items to be removed.

    .. image:: /.res/graphics/png/inventory-delete-object.png
       :scale: 60%

-#.
-Click :guilabel:`Delete`.
+3. Click *Delete*.
 The interface will ask you to confirm the operation:

    .. image:: /.res/graphics/png/inventory-confirm-delete.png
       :scale: 30%